|Main : Course Catalog : NAVLE� Review and Preparation|

 MESSAGE BOARD DISCUSSIONS:

-Discussions will begin on the start date of the course and continue for 7 days following the last real-time session
+Discussions will begin on the start date of the course and will continue for 7 days following the last real time session.

 CE HOURS: 0

 (This course does not qualify for AAVSB RACE approval)

 Senior Vet Students/$50, which may be later applied as credit to your first CE course enrollment as a graduate veterinarian.*

 Please type into the comment box of your registration form (on the last page) the month and year you plan on taking the NAVLE.